pinecoders/pinecoders.github.io/README.md

 ![logo](PineCoders.png "PineCoders")

 PineCoders is a TradingView-supported group of programmers using TradingView's Pine script language.
-We help TV users learn the Pine programming language, provide tools and resources for beginning as well as pro coders, and we collaborate with TradingView to make using Pine indicators and strategies easier for both coders and the general TV community.
+We help TV users learn the Pine programming language, provide tools and resources for beginning as well as pro coders, and collaborate with TradingView to make using Pine indicators and strategies easier for both coders and the general TV community.

 We co-manage with TradingView the [Suggestions For Improvements To Pine](https://trello.com/b/Jmv6c8Cx) Trello Board.
 This Trello [card](https://trello.com/c/r0jKAKhK) explains how the board works, how any Trello user can comment/vote on suggestions and how to make new suggestions.